Three-Year Strategic Plan (2020—2022)

 On June 7, 2019, NMEDA staff and board members gathered in Tampa, FL to develop a three-year strategic plan.
 Facilitated by Bob Harris, CAE, of Harris Management Group, the meeting resulted in four goals with 17 supporting strategies.
 Following the meeting, NMEDA staff developed SMART (Specific, Measurable, Attainable, Relevant, Timely) action plans for each strategy.
 On July 18, 2019 the NMEDA Board of Directors approved the plan.

-The mission of the National Mobility Equipment Dealers Association is to advocate and establish excellence in providing safe, reliable handicap accessible transportation solutions to enhance accessibility.
+The mission of the National Mobility Equipment Dealers Association is to advocate and establish excellence in providing safe, reliable transportation solutions to enhance accessibility.

 Ensure the quality and safety of accessible transportation for all.